Ross McCormack: Aston Villa and loans

 After returning to Villa, McCormack was still frozen out of the team due to his disputes with Bruce.
 In May 2018, it was revealed that his annual salary of £2.3 million would have a bonus £1 million added if Villa were promoted, despite him not playing a league match for them that season.

 On 20 September 2018, McCormack signed a one-year loan deal with A-League club Central Coast Mariners FC.
 He played alongside the Olympic sprinting champion Usain Bolt for Central Coast, and assisted Bolt's first goal in an official football match.
 On 5 January 2019, McCormack was recalled by Aston Villa; he made just five appearances for the Mariners, scoring once.

 McCormack was then loaned to Motherwell for the rest of the 2018–19 season, returning to the club after a decade elsewhere.
 After making four appearances for Motherwell, McCormack returned to Aston Villa in March for treatment of a calf injury that had kept him from playing for a month.
 Motherwell manager Stephen Robinson said in April that McCormack would not return to Motherwell.

 He was released by Aston Villa at the end of the 2018–19 season.

-Aldershot Town
+Non-League

 On 18 September 2020, McCormack signed for National League club Aldershot Town.

+On 24 July 2023, after some time without a club, McCormack signed for English Northern Premier League (East) side Liversedge.
+In January 2024, McCormack departed Liversedge.
+Whilst at the club, McCormack made two substitute appearances whilst working as the club's director of football.

+In February 2024, as part of a publicity stunt, alongside Charlie Mulgrew and Wes Hoolahan, McCormack signed for Central Midlands League North side Doncaster City.
+All three players were registered in time to face Dearne & District on 16 February, a match Doncaster City won 3–1.